Secondary chord: History

 Before the 20th century, in the music of J.S.
 Bach, Mozart, Beethoven, and Brahms, a secondary dominant, along with its chord of resolution, was considered a modulation.
 Since this was a rather self-contradictory description, theorists in the early 1900s, such as Hugo Riemann (who used the term "Zwischendominante"—"intermediary dominant", still the usual German term for a secondary dominant), searched for a better description of the phenomenon.

 Walter Piston first used the analysis "V7 of IV" in a monograph entitled Principles of Harmonic Analysis.
-(Notably, Piston's analytical symbol always used the word "of"—e.g. "V7 of IV" rather than the virgule "V7/IV.)
 In his 1941 book Harmony, Piston used the term "secondary dominant".
 At around the same time (1946–48), Arnold Schoenberg created the expression "artificial dominant" to describe the same phenomenon, in his posthumously published book Structural Functions of Harmony.

 In the fifth edition of Walter Piston's Harmony, a passage from the last movement of Mozart's Piano Sonata K. 283 in G major serves as one illustration of secondary dominants.
 This passage has three secondary dominants.
 The final four chords form a circle of fifths progression, ending in a standard dominant-tonic cadence, which concludes the phrase.